Puffins in Iceland – A Complete Guide

 Icelandic Puffin

-Puffins are super cute birds that you’ll pretty much only see in Iceland.
+Puffins are super cute birds that you’ll have the best chance of seeing in Iceland.
 Interestingly, you’ll likely never see one outside of their breeding season.

 The Atlantic Puffin Home

 You may see them in North Iceland, or you may find them around the south coast.
 Either way, Iceland is the premier breeding spot for 60 percent of the world’s Atlantic puffins.
-I like to take a summer vacation to go see them.
-If you want to do the same, you can do so any time between early April and September.
+The best time to see puffins in Iceland is between early April and September.

 Where Do Iceland Puffins Nest?

 Expect to find puffins nesting in and around rocky cliffs.
 This is where you’ll get to see baby puffins, which are known as pufflings.
-Westfjords, Dyrhólaey, which is in south Iceland along the coastal region, is one of the best places to see one of these bird cliffs (what some of us like to call puffin nesting sites).
+Westfjords, Dyrhólaey, which is in south Iceland along the coastal region, is one of the best places to see one of these bird cliffs.

 Breeding Season Is Land Season

 Once it’s not breeding season, don’t expect a large puffin colony to show up.
 Instead, puffins spend most of their lives on the open seas.
 This is why you will find that puffin tours tend to only be available during certain times.
-Nevertheless, as someone who is into hiking and bird watching, I’m pretty used to the idea of having to plan around weather, animal habits, etc.
+Nevertheless, as someone who is into adventure, I’m pretty used to the idea of having to plan around weather, animal habits, etc.

 These Atlantic Puffins Change Color